 - method statement to show what you’ll do to reduce the impacts of the proposed work on hazel dormice

 - work schedule to show when you’ll do the activities and in what order

 - charge screening form to find out if you need to pay

 Complete all mandatory questions on the forms marked with an asterisk (*).

 - a reasoned statement to show that the activity fits the criteria and that there is no satisfactory alternative

 references to show that the ecological consultant has the necessary experience to apply for a mitigation licence (references will not be needed if they’ve held a mitigation licence for the same species in the last 3 years)

-If the application is for a phased or multi-plot development, you should provide a:
+If the application is for a phased or multi-plot development, you should provide a master plan and

 You need to send all required forms together with the application form.